padrinobook/padrinobook/02-job-board-application.md

     # Padrino Stable Gem
     gem 'padrino', '0.10.5'

-Let's include the gems for our project (later when *time has come*, we will add other gems) with bundler[^bundler]:
+Let's include the gems for our project (later when *the time comes*, we will add other gems) with bundler[^bundler], for now though we'll grab the current gems by running at the command line:

     $ bundle install

-[^bundler]: recall that bundler is service to install all the required gems for a certain project
+[^bundler]: recall that bundler is a service to install all the required gems for a certain project.

 Recall from section (\ref{section 'git - put your code under version control'}) that we need to put our achievements under version control: